aeb/ThemisPy/paper/paper.md

 In addition, two minor components that more specific to the Themis representations of EHT data and EHT specific elements are encapsulated in the `data` and `utils` packages.

 In addition, ThemisPy provides a number of command-line utilities for executing pre-scripted ThemisPy tasks on Themis analysis outputs.
-These include the basic tasks of plotting samples from an MCMC chain, generating triangle plots of parameters (including double triangles), and computing diagnostics (e.g., split-$\hat{R}$, integrated autocorrelation times, etc.).
+These include the basic tasks of plotting samples from an MCMC chain, generating triangle plots of parameters (including double triangles), and computing diagnostics (e.g., split-$\hat{R}$, integrated autocorrelation times, etc.), as well as more complex, VLBI specific tasks of plotting calibration solutions, image statistics, residual plots and sampler-specific diagnostics plots.

 Detailed information about the API and installation can be found in the packaged documentation.